 Yes.
 A structured pre- and post-assessment for which the pre-assessment has been conducted and the post-assessment has been scheduled may count.

 A representative sample is a subset of a statistical population that accurately reflects the members of the entire population.
 A representative sample should be an unbiased indication of what the entire population is like.
 For example, in a student population of 1000 students in which 25 percent of the students are enrolled in a business school, 50 percent are enrolled in humanities programs, and 25 percent are enrolled in science programs, a representative sample might include 200 students: 50 business students, 100 humanities students, and 50 science students.
 Likewise, a representative sample of purchases should accurately reflect the institution’s total purchases, accounting for seasonal and other variations in product availability and purchasing.

-This credit requires an assessment that addresses student knowledge of sustainability topics and challenges to count (e.g., climate change, social and economic justice, biodiversity loss, global poverty, resource depletion, and so on).
+An assessment that addresses student knowledge of sustainability topics and challenges (e.g., climate change, social and economic justice, biodiversity loss, global poverty, resource depletion, and so on) is required.
 Assessments of cultural aspects (e.g., perceptions, beliefs, dispositions, behaviors, and awareness of campus sustainability initiatives) are recognized in the Assessing Sustainability Culture credit.
 Literacy assessment questions typically have right/wrong answers whereas culture assessment questions generally do not have a right/wrong answer.

 - Assessment must cover sustainability literacy rather than sustainability-related values, behaviors or beliefs.
 An institution may use a single instrument that addresses sustainability literacy, culture, and/or engagement to meet the criteria for this credit if at least 10 questions or a third of the assessment focuses on student knowledge of sustainability topics and challenges.